-Dealing with Coronavirus
+Coping with Coronavirus

 Here are some ways to prioritize your mental health if you’re feeling anxious and lonely:

-Turn off those notifications.
+- Turn off notifications.
 When you’re stuck at home all day in times like these, it can be easy to get sucked into an endless hole of news updates.
 Schedule a few dedicated times throughout the day to check in with the news and get the most important updates.
 No need for the minute-by-minute play-by-play of COVID-19 happenings to make you spiral.

-Stay on track.
+- Stay on track.
 The best you can keep up with your learning.
 Not only is focusing on school a great break from focusing on what’s going on in the world, it’s also a way to progress in your life while everything else seems like it’s on pause.

-Stick to a schedule.
+- Stick to a schedule.
 Get up.
 Get dressed.
 Take a shower.
 Feed yourself.
 Sounds basic, but it will make a world of difference.

-Make sure you have what you need.
+- Make sure you have what you need.
 A lot of students rely on school for many of their meals.
 If you normally participate in a free or reduced lunch program, make sure to check in with your school administrators to make sure you can still get food during this time.

-Put the social in social media.
+- Put the social in social media.
 Forget posting for likes or making the best content.
 Use social media to connect with the people you miss seeing every day.

-Stick to a routine.
+- Stick to a routine.
 This one can be hard considering everything about your routine has been flipped on its head… Still, maintaining some sort of schedule can be helpful to create a bit of normalcy in this unexpected and anxiety-inducing situation.

-Collaborate.
+- Collaborate.
 If you have a partner who is also working from home, try alternating shifts of who is looking after the kids.
 And, communicate your needs to your team!
 Everyone has to be a little flexible right now—even your coworker who needs to pivot so you can take care of your family.

-Flexibility.
+- Flexibility.
 Parents need time to focus on themselves too, so scrap those electronics limits!

-Be kind.
+- Be kind.
 Seems simple, but for real: you deserve kindness.
 From yourself.
 From your family.
 From your kids.
 From your coworkers.
 You’re doing the best you can.
 We’re here to talk about it if you need to vent.
 Text HOME to 741741 to connect with a Crisis Counselor.

 For Financial Stress

-For Healthcare Workers
+For Frontline Workers